 In the 22nd century Federation Starfleet vessels generally seemed to have 3-digit registry numbers, just like the Daedalus-class vessels USS Archon NCC-189 and USS Horizon NCC-173 (Star Trek Encyclopedia).
 We do not know that for sure though, for visual records of such hull numbers are missing.
-In the 23rd century registries with 4 digits were common, including the famous USS Enterprise NCC-1701 and the USS Excelsior NX- (later NCC-) 2000.
+In the 23rd century registries with 4 digits were common, including the famous USS Enterprise NCC-1701, most likely several other Constitution-class ships and the USS Excelsior NX- (later NCC-) 2000.
 Finally, another digit has been added in the 24th century, as it can be seen on the hulls of Sisko's USS Saratoga NCC-31911, the USS Voyager NCC-74656 and numerous more Starfleet ships.
 This is why we can surmise that the registry number of a starship at least roughly correlates with the time when it was commissioned.

 Ship registries by classes